 The Greatest Show on Earth (1952) starring Charlton Heston, Jimmy Stewart, Cornell Wilde, Betty Hutton

-DVD review of “The Greatest Show on Earth” starring Charlton Heston, Betty Hutton, James Stewart.
-To ensure a full profitable season, circus manager Brad Braden (Charlton Heston) engages The Great Sebastian (Cornell Wilde).
+DVD review of “The Greatest Show on Earth” stars Charlton Heston, Betty Hutton, James Stewart.
+In order to ensure a full profitable season, circus manager Brad Braden (Charlton Heston) engages The Great Sebastian (Cornell Wilde).
 Even though this moves his girlfriend Holly from her hard-won center trapeze spot.
 Holly and Sebastian begin a dangerous one-upmanship duel in the ring, while he pursues her on the ground.
 Subplots involve the secret past of Buttons the Clown (Jimmy Stewart).
 Also, the efforts of racketeers to move in on the game concessions.
 Let the show begin!

 Are there any negatives?
 Yes.
 The great train wreck, towards the end of the film, looks truly unrealistic by today’s standards.
 Not quite as bad as Godzilla eating Tokyo, but in that general vicinity.
 The plot resembles a soap opera, but that’s okay.
 It gives us an excuse to see more of the various circus performers behind the scenes.